RahanBenabid/nodejs-design-learning/Notes.md

 ```

 instead of being spead over multiple threads, the data is spread over time.

+The **Reactor Pattern** is a fundamental part of Node.js’ asynchronous, event-driven architecture.
+It is responsible for handling I/O operations efficiently using an event loop.

+How the Reactor Pattern Works in Node.js:
+	1. Event Demultiplexer (libuv): It listens for I/O events (network requests, file operations, timers).
+	2. Event Queue: Incoming requests (events) are placed in a queue.
+	3. Event Loop: The loop continuously checks the queue and dispatches events to corresponding callback functions.
+	4. Worker Threads (when needed): If a task is CPU-intensive, it may be offloaded to a worker thread.
+	5. Callback Execution: Once an operation is completed, its callback is executed.

 Meanwhile, there is the more advanced *Reactor Pattern*, which takes advantage of handlers associated with each I/O, those handlers being a callback in NodeJS.
 Here is the loop being followed by this pattern:
 1. the app generates a new I/O operation, it submits a request to the **Event Demultiplexer** (Resource, Operation, Handler), and it specifies the handler (it will be invoked when the operation completes), this is a non-blocking call and it instantly returns control to the app